CartoDB/cartoframes/docs/guides/04-Data-Observatory.md

 Once you have identified the correct metadata for the DO variables you want, you can augment an existing CARTO dataset and return it as a pandas DataFrame.
 There are two methods for passing in metadata to augment.

-TODO: add a step where we are getting a specified table so the user can follow along

 1. Pass the metadata DataFrame created from `cc.data_discovery` into `cc.data`

 ```python